mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the tiny port.
 This is one of the loneliest jobs in Charted Space – to be stationed with just a couple of companions on a planet several weeks from any sort of assistance if disaster strikes.
-This tiny presence serves to support the Confederation’s claim to ownership of the world.
+This tiny presence serves to support the Confederation's claim to ownership of the world.
 It is necessary for political reasons but it is not a pleasant posting.
 Few of the personnel to be deployed to Mithril Starport have ever ventured far into the arctic wilderness